Michael-Yee/data_science/blogs/visualization.md

 | 11 | 8.88 | 11 | 12.88 |
 | 13 | 9.75 | 13 | 11.75 |

+At first glace, one might assert that the Xs and Ys values seem equivalent.

+---

 Let us examine X1 and Y1 verses X2 and Y2 by plotting the two and confirming our assertion.